 \section{Examples}

-Hereinafter we examine the Lindblad equation of the 1D BHM with symmetric system-reservoir couplings $\gamma_\mathcal{L}=\gamma_\mathcal{R}=\gamma$ since previous studies~\cite{palak2022geometry} have shown that asymmetric system-reservoir couplings only introduce quantitative differences in the steady state.
+Since quantum transport typically deals with a flowing current in a selected direction through a system, hereinafter we focus on 1D systems and examine the Lindblad equation of the 1D BHM with symmetric system-reservoir couplings $\gamma_\mathcal{L}=\gamma_\mathcal{R}=\gamma$.
+Previous studies~\cite{palak2022geometry} have shown that asymmetric system-reservoir couplings only introduce quantitative differences in the steady state.
 The energy and time units are $t_{12}$ (abbreviated as $t_{1}$ or $t$ whenever applicable) and $T_{0}=\frac{\hbar}{t_{1}}$, and we will set $\hbar=1$ in the following.
 In the steady state, the current is the same through the system without any sink or source.
 We have verified this property in our simulations and will present $J = \braket{\hat{J}_{23}}$ whenever applicable.